 It’s no accident that the etymological origin of the word toxic stems directly from the Greek toxicon that refers to the “bow” used in poison arrows.
 The difference between a poison, a medicine and a narcotic is only one of dosage.
 Digitalis for example, is a popular cardiac medicine yet in higher doses it remains fatal.
-We all recognise the term intoxication with reference to alcohol but in reality any toxic substance (like cannabis) may alter our state.
+We all recognise the term intoxication with reference to alcohol but any toxic substance (like cannabis) may alter our state.

 Entheogens are usually derived from plant sources and have been used in a variety of religious ceremonies.
 Throughout history, they have been employed all over the world by religious cultures.
 Entheogens are very different from pleasure drugs, which tend to stimulate the lower chakras of procreation and willpower.

 The word endogenous refers to any compound that is found and produced within the human body itself.
 Serotonin is one example, DMT is another—as powerful endogenous entheogens they can invoke mystical experiences when we dream.
 Because these entheogens possess the same basic structure as neurotransmitters, they are able to cross the human blood-brain barrier which allows them to have a dramatic effect upon human consciousness.
 In essence, we are all biologically and chemically sympathetic with these compounds: